apereo/cas/docs/cas-server-documentation/release_notes/RC3.md

 - Multiple email attribute names can now be specified in the configuration, when locating email addresses for principals.
 - The [Return Allowed](../integration/Attribute-Release-Policy-ReturnAllowed.html) attribute release policy is now able to support inline Groovy scripts.
 - Dependency and module versions used by CAS [are now documented](../installation/Dependency-Management-Versions.html).
+- Small documentation improvements to ensure default values for settings are picked up dynamically and correctly as much as possible.

 ## Library Upgrades